Animalsy/Animalsy.BE/Animalsy.BE.Services.AuthAPI/Documentation/TechnicalDocumentation.md

 - **Swashbuckle** (v6.2.3): For generating Swagger documentation.
 - **IdentityModel** (v5.2.0): For handling authentication and authorization with JWT tokens.

+### Dockerfile

+The Dockerfile is used to build a Docker image for the AuthAPI service.
+It defines the steps to set up the environment, copy the necessary files, restore dependencies, build the project, and expose the required ports.

 ## Database Configuration

 The AuthAPI service uses Microsoft SQL Server as its database.
 Below are the configurations for different environments: